AerWyn81/HeadBlocks/docs/config/config.md

 ```

 It is possible to add holograms over the head and show it if the player has found the head or not.
 Can be configurable by:
-- plugin: you can specify some other plugin to handle holograms like DecentHolograms or HolographicDisplay
+- plugin: you can specify some other plugin to handle holograms like DecentHolograms or CMI
 - heightAboveHead: height from the top of head and bottom of the last line of the hologram (support decimals)
 - enabled: set enabled or disabled found or noFound hologram
 - lines: lines displayed in the hologram